Eurogroup seeking 7 billion euros for Greece to keep IMF involved

-THE HAGUE The Eurogroup is seeking 7 billion euros (4.9 billion pounds) of bridge financing for Greece from the European Financial Stability Fund from which Greece will be able to pay back its arrears to the International Monetary Fund, the body's chairman said on Thursday.
+THE HAGUE The Eurogroup is seeking 7 billion euros ($8 billion) of bridge financing for Greece from the European Financial Stability Fund from which Greece will be able to pay back its arrears to the International Monetary Fund, the body's chairman said on Thursday.

 Jeroen Dijsselbloem, who is also Dutch finance minister, told an emergency session of the Dutch parliament there was broad agreement that the IMF needed to be involved in future Greek bail-outs.